dc4eu/dc4eu_documentation/docs/README.md

+# DC4EU Documentation

-# DC4EU Wallet Interoperability Lab
+## Wallet Interoperability Lab

 This documentation describes the setup and structure of the DC4EU wallet interoperability lab, developed under Work Package 7 (WP7).